Sacramento Office 365 Success Story: Ray Stone, Inc.

 That’s why Howard, who was initially hired to work at Ray Stone Inc. as an accountant, was surprised when she found herself placed in charge of the company’s IT support.

 “Somehow the IT ended up on my desk,” Howard says.
-“It’s never been a strength for me, although I’ve always just kind of made it happen.”
+“It’s never been a strength for me, although I’ve always just made it happen.”

 Instead of focusing solely on audits and financial statements, Howard purchased and installed computers and managed support, handled software training and kept licenses up-to-date for over one hundred end-users spread across fifteen sites.
 “It’s not what I do, but somehow, I just kind of did it,” she says.